dfinity/interface-spec/spec/index.md

 - `/api_boundary_nodes/<node_id>/ipv4_address` (text)

     Public IPv4 address of a node in the dotted-decimal notation.
-    If the `ipv4_address` is empty, this path does not exist.
+    If no `ipv4_address` is available for the corresponding node, then this path does not exist.
     Example: `192.168.10.150`.

 - `/api_boundary_nodes/<node_id>/ipv6_address` (text)